Ca-ssius/full-stack-exam-mojica/README.md

 ## How to execute the code?

 ## STEP 1
--- Create a virtual environment (.venv) in python
+-- Create a virtual environment (.venv).

 ## STEP 2
--- run "python app.py" in the terminal
+-- Use the terminal with .venv to execute "python app.py" without the "".

-# STEP 3
+## STEP 3
--- Create your own user by registering through the website
+-- Use localhost5000 at a browser to open the first page.

-# Test Data
+## **uncompleted** Test Data
 username: miles
 password: mojica
  Step 3 is empty

+## **completed** Test Data
+username: yae
+password: miko